oe/NumBase/readme.md

 # NumBase
-convert an integer with any base(radix), represented with any character
+Convert an integer with any base(radix), represented with any character

 ## Methods